“The people you want to reach the most are the ones who, by default, delete emails.” (Seth Godin)

 5. Make sure you follow up

-Like every great salesperson, every great recruiter knows the power of the follow up.
-It’s often the key to messaging candidates on LinkedIn.
+Like every great salesperson, great recruiters know the power of following up.
+It’s often the key to successful messaging on LinkedIn.

-Despite this, the follow up often doesn’t get the attention it deserves.
+Despite this, the follow up doesn’t always get the attention it deserves.
 There are two primary reasons for this:

-It’s easy to tell yourself if the person really wants your job, they will reply themselves.
-Fall into this mindset, and you may feel like you’re being ‘pushy’ by following up.
+It’s easy to tell yourself if the person really wants the job, they will reply.
+If you fall into this mindset, you may feel like you’re being ‘pushy’ by following up.

-If your attempts at following up are unsuccessful, it’s not uncommon to suffer feelings of rejection.
+If your attempts at following up are unsuccessful, it’s common to suffer feelings of rejection.
 Scientists have studied how our brains process rejection, and have discovered that rejection is processed similarly to physical pain.
-It’s understandable that recruiters would want to avoid!
+It’s understandable that recruiters would want to avoid it.

 There are a number of legitimate reasons why a candidate hasn’t replied to your message.

 It’s also equally possible that they didn’t see your first message.
-Top candidates have a pretty full LinkedIn inbox, your message may well have gone unnoticed.
+Top candidates have pretty full LinkedIn inboxes, and your message may have gone unnoticed.

 If your first message was completely cold and you have never had any interaction with the candidate, follow up once or twice.
 You really don’t have a relationship that gives you permission to do much more than that.

-If you’ve already had some kind of interaction (and that interaction was not a clear NO), then follow up as long as it takes to get a response.
+If you’ve already had some positive interaction with them , then follow up as long as it takes to get a response.

-Here’s a great follow up timeline that you can borrow:
+Here’s a great follow-up timeline that you can use as a guide:

 LinkedIn messages are a powerful recruitment tool.
-If they’re used thoughtfully, they can be enormously effective as a way to connect with candidates.
+If they’re used thoughtfully, they can be an enormously effective way to connect with top candidates.

-We’ve outlined the steps to creating LinkedIn messages that get results, but you might to learn more outbound sourcing techniques and tools.
-If that's the case, you should look at some of the guides in our Academy, or check out the Beamery Recruitment Marketing University below.
+We’ve outlined the steps to creating LinkedIn messages that get results in this blog post, but you might want to learn more outbound sourcing techniques and tools.